25+ Art Studios with Drop-In Sessions for New Jersey Kids

 Older kids can learn the art of glassblowing at Hot Sand.

 Hot Sand – Asbury Park

 This cool glassblowing space offers activities for kids of all ages.
 Children 9 and up can blow their own glass piece, such as an ornament or drinking glass.
 Younger artists can create a quick cast imprint of a hand or shell into which hot glass is poured.
 Or make a sun tile arrangement of colored glass heated and fused together in a clear square.

 Paint A Tee lets even the youngest artists make a design to be printed on anything from T-shirts to iPad covers.

 Paint A Tee – Red Bank

 Wear your artwork home after a visit to this charming art studio.
 Once you create your one-of-a-kind design, it will be transferred to the T-shirt, sweatshirt, apron, tote bag, notebook, or even iPad cover of your choice (prices range from $20–35).
+New this year, your kiddo can make their own flip sequin makeup bag, tee, pillow or drawstring backpack, starting at $30 per project.
 Paint A Tee is popular for parties, especially on the weekends, so be sure to call ahead for drop-in availability before you leave home.

 That Pottery Place – West Windsor